DUDEDEPP863/WHSTechNotes/journal.md

+# november 6, 2024
+if sensitive data falls into the wrong hands, it can lead to fraud, identity theft, or similar harms use strong, unique passwords, enable two-factor authentication, regularly review privacy settings, avoid sharing sensitive information, carefully audit your connected applications, and be mindful of what you post publicly its there forever, for every future college admissions representative, employer, or possible romantic interest to find and judge you for use dedicated collaboration platforms with strong privacy features, share only necessary information, leverage anonymous usernames, utilize private repositories for sensitive code, and clearly communicate your privacy boundaries with collaborators

 # october 28, 2024
 Users simply click the link, are automatically authenticated and allowed into the online voting system to cast their secure ballot.
 # october 25, 2024